joel-vaz-sre/sre-hiring-test-jv/docs/thinking_process.md

     - Provision the basic infrastructure and remember the S3 bucket for the terraform state file.
         - 1 bucket S3 for terraform state file / dynamoDB configuration for terraform lock state
-        - 1 bucket S3 for the image storage
+        - 1 bucket S3 for the image storage (with pre-signed URL for external access??)
+        - 1 bucket S3 to provide log outputs from cloudwatch (with pre-signed URL for external access??)
         - 1 Lambda function
         - 1 ECR for the docker image of the function (package)
         - 1 API Gateway to expose application